Final report has been sent to government

 What we’ve been asked to look at

-This inquiry will examine the economic and social impacts of allowing informal carers to take extended unpaid leave from their work to care for older people who are frail and living at home.Read the Terms of Reference Media release
+This inquiry examined the economic and social impacts of allowing informal carers to take extended unpaid leave from their work to care for older people who are frail and living at home.Read the Terms of Reference Media release

 Issues paper release and call for submissions